The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “So, how did you do it?”
 Cortez whispered, leaning closer.
 Apricot frowned, furrowing her brow.
 “The thing with the fire.
 Can you tell me how you did it?
 Could you show me?”

 Apricot shrugged.
 “I can only do it when those things get close to me.
 I don’t know how it works.
 The first time it happened, I nearly died.
 It kind of clicked after I hunted those things.
 I’ve killed twelve, well, thirteen tonight.”

 “Hmm, you’re pretty tough, right?” he replied.
 “I had not met any other girls this brave.
 So what makes you do it?”
 Cortez asked.

 Putting her hand up, Apricot paused.
 “Wait a minute.
 I have a few questions of my own.
 I’m wondering how you know such things.”

 “Well, if you insist.”
 Cortez rolled his eyes.

 She lowered her gaze.
 “Yes, I do.
 I want to know who I am dealing with.”

 “Okay, so this city is pretty shady.
 Right, so my father was a cop.
 Great guy.
 He was an investigator with the SDP.
 A very smart man whom I respected a lot.
 Probably about a year ago, maybe closer to two.
 Like he had this case dragging on.
 Something about internal corruption among nobles.
 Apparently, they were kidnapping kids for sacrifice rituals around town.
 He gets called out one day to respond to an emergency.
 At the mall, someone had become a gunman.
 They dispatched my dad and other officers to deal with the situation.
 The active-shooter got away, but my dad got shot in the face.” said Cortez, gnashing his teeth.

 “I am sorry.”

-“I have had that same feeling too.
+“I have felt the same way, too.
 So what now?”
-Apricot asks.
+Apricot asked.